Interview

 What is your creative process like?

-“I wake at 4 a.m. and paint in virtual reality until about 7.
+“I wake at 4 a.m. and paint in virtual reality (VR) until about 7 a.m.
 My critters sleep and I have a few quiet hours to myself.
 I make short videos from the VR paintings during that time as well.
 The hardest thing I do is decide which of the hundreds of ideas floating in my head or that are on the reference photographs in my files.
 Anything I see can be a picture and any picture can be done with several mediums.
-My VR paintings become reels and many I am embroidering.
+My VR paintings become reels and many of them, I am embroidering.
 I waste hours some days not looking for inspiration but sorting through the many ideas and which medium I wish to use.
 But that being said, every day is about creating.
 I work until sleep takes me away and that might be midnight or before dark.
 Rarely does a day not see me working at least 9 to 15 hours.
 I no longer stress over what I draw or paint.
 It flows freely like a river to the sea.”

 What is an artist’s role in society and how do you see that evolving?

-“I wish artists had roles.
+“I'm not certain artists adhere to roles.
 I think that is the discipline coming out.
 But with the birth of internet, an artist has only to go online and say he or she is an artist.
-I fear AI because I can no longer tell reality from nonreality, lies from truth, or scams from business.
-I notice a great change already.
-It is troubling for me to not know if something is painted or AI and it seems, by the way social media confronts photos and paintings with distrust, that there will now be a question looming in the minds of viewers and collectors.
-Will they buy a painting without having to worry I will steal their info with check or card number?
+I fear AI because I am uncertain about the role of AI.
+There seems to be less and less truth and more and more difficulty telling reality from no reality.
+Lies from truth, and scams from business.
+Will collectors and buyers need to worry about the reality of the art being purchased?
 I do hope that this evolution will not see more distrust or more need for questioning or accusations.”

 Have you had any noteworthy exhibitions you'd like to share?

 “I have had a few that were memorable.
 But most of my shows since coming to Idaho have been online as in VR Galleries or virtual ones such as Exhibbit.com or Artgatevr.
 I post at least one new painting a day to social media.
 This morning I had six - 3 paintings and 3 videos.
-I make art for me and i make art for others.
+I make art for me and I make art for others.
 I love to see people remembering something in their past when they see a painting I have done.
 I also enjoy encouraging others in their creative endeavors.
 Art should be to each person, a personal experience.”